finos/glue/docs/BP_People/Bank_Employee.md

 ## Data Dictionary - Entity Table: Bank_Employee

-Within the organisational structure, employees of the bank are modeled as a Person under the subtype employee (Job Function).
+Within the organisational structure, employee of the bank is modeled as a person.

-Together with organisational entity, these non client Employee help to model the different responsibilities within a banking organisation.
+Together with the organisational entity, an employee helps to model the different responsibilities within a banking organisation.

 They show who is responsible for different client-specific relationship.

-If the organisational structure drives data access security, the Job Function, which models an employee,

-it will be linked to the user through which this employee logs into the system.

 | Primary Key ('id')|.|ENGINE = InnoDB|.|.|
 |---|---|---|---|---|